 To discern the hidden meaning of the EMI term, we should define e-money.

 Electronic money is a digital monetary value we can use to make payments.
-A digestible example of e-money are funds on PayPal, or plastic gift vouchers that you can use in stores.
+A digestible example of e-money is funds on PayPal or plastic gift vouchers that you can use in stores.

 An electronic money institution, or EMI, is a legal entity entitled to issue e-money.
 It is licensed and regulated by the respective authority.
 For example, in the UK, EMIs are regulated by the Financial Conduct Authority.
-In Lithuania, these market participants are licensed by the country’s central bank.
+Lithuania's market participants are licensed by the country's central bank.

 Besides, there are small electronic money institutions (Small EMIs).
 They can issue e-money and provide some payment services, except payment initiation and account information.
 To register as a small electronic money institution, the company must meet specific requirements on its previous business activity.